Methane sensing in the mid-IR using short wave IR photon counting detectors via non-linear interferometry: Conclusion

 \section{Conclusion}

-This novel gas sensing without detection method enables a new generation of high-sensitivity methane sensors.
-The two-colours scheme provided by sensing without detection, makes it possible to illuminate the gas with a laser in the MIR region and detect ligth at SWIR.
-This allows the gas to interact with light at a wavelength for which it exhibits a high absorption and detecting modes at shorter wavelengths where low-noise and high-efficiency detectors are available.
-At high gain regimes, $G>2.36\times10^{-4}$, the method shows a sensitivity greater than the state-of-art IPDA and DIAL sensing techniques.
-This kind of nonlinear interferometer can be built in a compact fashion and light enough to be portable for field use.
-Analogue to the LIDAR systems, this one can provide the distance from the background scattering object by modulating the idler laser with a pseudo-random bit sequence to obtain the time of flight of the photons.
-High gains can be reached by using a high-efficiency crystals, high-power pump laser (or pump build up cavity) and tighter focussing into the NLC.
-This method can also be extended for sensing other gases as the signal and idler wavelengths can be tuned by the pump wavelength and the crystal.
+The novel gas sensing method shown here enables a new generation of high-sensitivity methane sensors.
+The two-colour scheme provided by the technique makes it possible to illuminate the gas with a laser in the MIR region and detect light at SWIR.
+This allows the gas to interact with light at a wavelength for which it exhibits a high absorption while detecting modes at shorter wavelengths where low-noise and high-efficiency detectors are available.
+The experimental implementation proves that this scheme enables us to sense a very small methane concentration with high precision.
+Furthermore, it can be used to make a spectral analysis of the absorption lines of the gas sample.
+Calculations show that in high gain regimes $G>2.36\times10^{-4}$, the method has a sensitivity greater than the state-of-the-art IPDA and DIAL sensing techniques.
+In the future, this kind of nonlinear interferometer could be built in a compact fashion and light enough to be portable for field use.
+Analogous to IPDA LIDAR systems \cite{Titchener_2022}, this method can provide range measurements from the background scattering object by modulating the idler laser with a pseudo-random bit sequence to obtain the time of flight of the photons.
+High gains can be reached by using high-efficiency crystals, high-power pump laser (or pump build-up cavity) and tighter focussing into the NLC.
+This method can also be extended for sensing other gases as the signal and idler wavelengths can be tuned by the pump wavelength and the crystal phase matching.

 \begin{backmatter} \bmsection{Funding} This work was funded by QuantIC - the UK Quantum Technology Hub in Quantum Imaging Grant No. 8031 EP/T00097X/1 and the Innovate UK Project 106174: SPLICE.